dsai-git/website/README.md

 # Installation and development

 1. Install npm https://www.npmjs.com/
-2. 'run npm install' in project folder
+2. run 'npm install' in project folder
 3. run 'gulp' in project folder - the browser with a page will open, you are set for viewing and development

 ---